drshahizan/research-design/exercise/exer1/readme.md

 # Chapter 1: Introduction

+## Instructions:
 You are required to complete your Chapter 1.
 This chapter contains the following 9 subtopics:
 - 1.1 Introduction
 - 1.2 Background of the Problem
 - 1.3 Statement of the Problem